TommyAK/mnist/README.md

 # MNIST
 This small project explored the famous MNIST dataset of handwritten digits.
-The objective was to experiment with different classification techniques to see how effectively they are at predicting greyscale images.
-A wide variety of parameters were tested to see how they altered the classification result.
+The objective was to experiment with different classification techniques to see how effective they are at predicting greyscale images.
+A variety of parameters were tested to see how they altered the classification result.